 Walk around in Montmartre and discover gardens, steep streets and splendid Paris views.
-Have a drink Place du Tertre, eat or shop rue des des Abbesses, visit the lovely Montmartre Museum.
+Have a drink Place du Tertre, eat or shop rue des Abbesses, visit the lovely Montmartre Museum.
 Check Montmartre map.
 Try our Montmartre walk.

-Visit Montmartre on a coach tour or spend an evening there envoying a musical dinner and a Moulin Rouge show.
+Visit Montmartre on a coach tour or spend an evening there enjoying a musical dinner and a Moulin Rouge show.
 Information and booking.

 Montmartre is very crowded during weekends.
 Go there early on weekdays.
 To best appreciate Montmartre, choose your hotel near Rue des Abbesses (Paris map), a lovely shopping street and the heart of Montmartre Parisians love.
 Find there in mostly pedestrian streets the Parisian mix of small fashion stores, food stores, restaurants and bars.

 Paris metro: Abbesses station on line 12, and Anvers station on line 2.
-From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur.
-Check Montmartre map below.
+From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacré-Coeur.

 The Moulin Rouge, the most famous cabaret in the world, opened in 1889 at the foot of Montmartre.
 It became successful immediately thanks to its legendary dancers and singers who were immortalized by Toulouse Lautrec.

 Information on Paris by night tours including Moulin Rouge.

 The Lapin Agile was bought in the early twentieth century by the cabaret singer Aristide Bruant.
-The cabaret became a favourite spot for struggling artists and writers, including Picasso, Modigliani, Apollinaire, and Utrillo.
+The cabaret became a favorite spot for struggling artists and writers, including Picasso, Modigliani, Apollinaire, and Utrillo.

 Today, traditional French songs, chansons by Piaf and Brassens, Paris songs are sang with the public in the intimate and no thrill cabaret room with no audio system.
 Four hour of pure delight.